microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/applicationsigninsummary-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the properties and relationships of [applicationSigninSummary](../resources/applicationsigninsummary.md) object.
+Retrieve the properties and relationships of an [applicationSigninSummary](../resources/applicationsigninsummary.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/concepts/permissions-reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference.md).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|